Tyrn/wei/the-insider-en.typ

 "on the transcom."

      Shavash  walked   upstairs;   Bemish  and  the   general  followed  him simultaneously.
-A number of people  were  present in  the room  upstairs - a dozen diplomats and the same number  of technicians.
+A number of people  were  present in  the room  upstairs---a dozen diplomats and the same number  of technicians.
 Nobody  stopped Bemish and the general when they entered the room following Shavash.